kubernetes-sigs/azuredisk-csi-driver/docs/csi-debug.md

 ```
 > Note: there could be multiple controller pods, if there are no helpful logs, try to get logs from other controller pods

- - get csi driver logs using scripts (only works for one driver replica)
+ - get csi driver logs using scripts (only works when replica of driver controller is `1`)
 ```console
 diskControllerName=`kubectl get po -n kube-system | grep csi-azuredisk-controller | cut -d ' ' -f1`
 kubectl describe $diskControllerName -n kube-system > $diskControllerName-description.log